ericheep/sound-house/README.md

     interface wlan0

-    static ip_address=192.168.1.10/24       #put your desired IP address here, with the /24 after it static routers=192.168.X.X              #put your router's IP address here, in place of the 192.168.X.X static domain_name_servers=192.168.X.X  #same IP address at the above line
+    static ip_address=192.168.1.11/24       #put your desired IP address here, with the /24 after it static routers=192.168.X.X              #put your router's IP address here, in place of the 192.168.X.X static domain_name_servers=192.168.X.X  #same IP address as the above line

 Reboot and make sure that your IP is to what you set it, and you're still on the network, then you should be good to go.